The Find-a-Spider Guide

 Habitat:

-In a dry leaf suspended in a tangled web, usually suspended in a fork of a tree trunk
+This spider normally lives in a dry leaf and tangled web, usually suspended in a fork of a tree branch or loose bark

 Toxicity: